yulya3102/agda-asm/Intro.md

 (STAL) \citep{stal}, realistic x86 assembly language (TALx86)
 \citep{talx86} and even separate compilation and object files manipulation (MTAL) \citep{mtal}.
-The latter, modular assembly language, is based on Luca Cardelli's work \citep{cardelli} that formalizes mechanisms and algorithms of static linking for high-level programming languages.
+The latter, modular assembly language, is based on Luca Cardelli's work \citep{cardelli} in which mechanisms and algorithms of static linking for high-level programming languages were formalized.
 MTAL describes static linking of separate object files, but as in Bedrock, it lacks dynamic linking formalizations.
 }